 Trains, switches and escalators with smarts

-The German government recently appointed a group of AI experts, machine learning algorithms are performing well on the stock market and maintenance depots are becoming smart.
+The German Government wants to make Germany to a leading location for AI with a national strategy for Artificial Intelligence (AI).
+Machine learning algorithms are performing well on the stock market and maintenance depots are becoming smart.
 Artificial intelligence is here, and in a big way.
 Methods based on data analysis in particular have already taken over banking and healthcare, two sectors that are data driven by nature.
 Now data analysis is making its way into traditional industries, such as manufacturing and logistics.

 The mobility sector in particular has much to gain from AI.
 People want predictability and reliability when planning how to get from A to B. And so do industrial customers when organizing transport and logistics for their cargo.
 AI might be the best tool we've ever had: for efficient and transparent processes, for increased quality and capacity in rail operations, for better customer service, and for the entire mobility system, which is poised to become more flexible than ever before thanks to AI.